 - Finally, click “Finish” to close the wizard.

-All Custom Fields are now downloaded from the PWA into the FluentBooks workspace.
-The next step is to export custom fields from the FluentBooks workspace into an Excel file, where these entities can be easily edited.
-FluentBooks Workspace displays all the Custom Fields that were downloaded from the PWA.
-You can select the exact fields that should be exported.
-Only elements with the checked radio box will be exported into the Excel file.
-Besides clicking the packages manually, the following tools can also be used to speed up the selection process:
+You can now download all Custom Fields from the PWA into the FluentBooks workspace.
+The next step is to export custom fields from the FluentBooks workspace into an Excel file, where you can edit these entities.
+FluentBooks Workspace displays all the Custom Fields downloaded from the PWA.
+You can select the exact fields for export.
+You can export only elements with the checked radio box into the Excel file.
+Besides clicking the packages manually, you can also use the following tools to speed up the selection process:

 - All the elements will get checked/unchecked if you click the radio box in the column header;